-Article 1

-Article 2 Consultation

-Article 3

-Article 4

-Article 5

-Article 6

-Article 7

-Article 8

-Article 9

-Article 10 Employee Performance Evaluations 15

-Article 11 Evaluation File 18

-Article 12

-Article 13 21

-Article 14 Promotion Procedure

-Article 15 Tenure

-Article 16 Disciplinary Action and Job Abandonment 27

-Article 17Leaves 28

-Article 18

-Article 19 Conflict of Interest/Outside Activity 41

-Article 20 42

-Article 21 Other Employee Rights 47

-Article 22 48

-Article 23

-Salaries 52

-Article 24Benefits

-Article 25Payroll Deduction

-Article 26

-Article 27 Miscellaneous Provisions

-Article 28

-Article 29Amendment and Duration

-Article 30 Definitions

-Article 31

-Appendix A

-Appendix B

-United Faculty of Florida UFF-PAC Payroll Deduction Authorization Form 69

-Appendix CUniversity Of South Florida/United Faculty of Florida

-Grievance 70

-Appendix D

-Appendix E

-Appendix FUniversity of South Florida and United Faculty of Florida

-Exclusive Assignment Dispute Resolution Procedure 74
+Article 1 - Recognition 1

+Article 2 - Consultation 1

+Article 3 - UFF Privileges 2

+Article 4 - Reserved Rights 4

+Article 5 - Academic Freedom and Responsibility 4

+Article 6 - Nondiscrimination 4

+Article 7 - Minutes, Rules, and Budgets 6

+Article 8 - Appointment 6

+Article 9 - Assignment of Responsibilities 11

+Article 10 - Employee Performance Evaluations 14

+Article 11 - Evaluation Files 18

+Article 12 - Non-Reappointment 19

+Article 13 - Layoff and Recall 20

+Article 14 - Promotion Procedure 22

+Article 15 - Tenure 23

+Article 16 - Disciplinary Action and Job Abandonment 25

+Article 17 - Leaves 26

+Article 18 - Inventions and Works 36

+Article 19 - Conflict of Interest/Outside Activity 38

+Article 20 - Grievance Procedure and Arbitration 40

+Article 21 - Other Employee Rights 44

+Article 22 - Professional Development Program and Sabbaticals 45

+Article 23 - Salaries 48

+Article 24 - Benefits 51

+Article 25 - Payroll Deduction 55

+Article 26 - Maintenance of Benefits 56

+Article 27 - Miscellaneous Provisions 56

+Article 28 - Severability 57

+Article 29 - Amendment and Duration 57

+Article 30 - Definitions 57

+Article 31 - Totality of Agreement 58

+Appendix A 66

+Appendix B 72

+Appendix C 75

+Appendix D 72

+Appendix E 73

+Appendix F 74

 Appendix G 76

 Exclusive Assignment Dispute Resolution Form 77

-Recognition
+Article 1 - Recognition

-1.1 Bargaining Unit.
+- 1.1 Bargaining Unit.
 Pursuant to Order Granting Certification No. 03E-119 issued May 15, 2003 by the Public Employees Relations Commission, wherein the Commission issued Certification No. 1395 adopting the bargaining unit agreed to by the University of South Florida and the United Faculty of Florida, the University has recognized the United Faculty of Florida as the exclusive representative, solely for the purpose of collective bargaining with respect to wages, hours, and other terms and conditions of employment as specifically set forth in this Agreement, for all employees in the bargaining unit described in the certification.
-Attached as Appendix "A," for information purposes only and not made a part of the Agreement, is the listing of titles included in the General Faculty bargaining unit.

-1.2 University Rules and Policies.

-- A. No existing, new or amended University rule, policy, or resolution shall apply to employees in the bargaining unit if it is inconsistent with or conflicts with an express term or provision of the Agreement. - B. The University shall provide to the UFF an advance copy of any proposed rule or policy changing a term or condition of employment contained in this Agreement.
+Attached as Appendix "A," for information purposes only and not made a part of the Agreement, is the listing of titles included in the General Faculty bargaining unit. - 1.2 University Rules, Policies, Regulations and Resolutions. - A. No existing, new or amended University rule, policy, regulation, or resolution shall apply to employees in the bargaining unit if it is inconsistent with or conflicts with an express term or provision of the Agreement. - B. The University shall provide to the UFF an advance copy of any proposed rule, policy, regulation, or resolution changing a term or condition of employment contained in this Agreement.
 The University shall provide the advance copy of a proposed rule no later than the date of publication under the provisions of the Administrative Procedure Act.
-The advance copy of a policy shall be provided to the UFF at least thirty days (30) in advance of its effective date so as to permit the UFF to seek consultation with respect to it.
-With respect to a rule adopted pursuant to the emergency provisions of the Administrative Procedure Act, an advance copy shall be provided to the UFF as far in advance of its effective date as is feasible under the circumstances. - C. If the USF Board or a committee of the Board has scheduled public hearings on any Board action that would conflict with an express term of this Agreement, the UFF shall not be denied the opportunity to address the matter. - D. If any proposed rule, policy, or resolution would modify an express term of this Agreement, the University shall engage in collective bargaining with respect to the change upon the UFF's request.
+The advance copy of a rule, policy, regulation, or resolution shall be provided to the UFF at least thirty days (30) in advance of its effective date so as to permit the UFF to seek consultation with respect to it.
+With respect to a rule, policy, regulation, or resolution adopted pursuant to the emergency provisions of the Administrative Procedure Act, an advance copy shall be provided to the UFF as far in advance of its effective date as is feasible under the circumstances. - C. If the USF Board or a committee of the Board has scheduled public hearings on any Board action that would conflict with an express term of this Agreement, the UFF shall not be denied the opportunity to address the matter. - D. If any proposed rule, policy, regulation, or resolution would modify an express term of this Agreement, the University shall engage in collective bargaining with respect to the change upon the UFF's request.